C Container Collection (CCC)

 ◆ CCC_singly_linked_list_insert_sorted()

-void * CCC_singly_linked_list_insert_sorted ( CCC_Singly_linked_list list,
+void * CCC_singly_linked_list_insert_sorted ( CCC_Singly_linked_list singly_linked_list,

 )